christinecha/web-development-000/src/00/your-first-website.md

 ![Viewing a local file in your browser](./assets/00/local-url-open.png)

 Oh hey, look at you!
 In essence, this is all a website is - files opened in a browser.
 In this case, it's just a plain text file.
-You can edit this file now on your computer, ex. in TextEdit or Notepad.
-Write whatever you want in there, hit Save, and refresh your browser - you should see it update to your recent changes.

-Congratulations, that's your first website!

 ## What is code?